ajtran303/portfolio-ui/content/projects/case-study-artist-lyrical-analyzer.md

 #### Sparse Pagination Results

 Discogs returns all releases including singles, compilations, and guest appearances, but users only want studio albums.
-After filtering, some API pages had zero qualifying results, breaking infinite scroll—the UI would stop loading even though more albums existed.
+After filtering, some API pages had zero qualifying results, breaking infinite scroll: the UI would stop loading even though more albums existed.

 The solution was adaptive pagination that fetches multiple API pages until enough filtered results accumulate.
 Instead of mapping one frontend page to one API page, the backend collects results across multiple calls before responding, ensuring consistent batches for the frontend.